clandrew/lotrpwcheck/README.md

 If you're on console with no cheat device, you can use this program to fix your password to 'Moria entrance (code L)'.
 It's a bit of a hassle since you still need to go through Moria, but at least you can keep your levels, equipment, items, and doors that were unlocked stay unlocked.

-If you're on emulator or you have a Pro Action Replay device, you can fix the bug with the codes
+Alternatively if you're on emulator or you have a Pro Action Replay device, you can fix the bug with the codes
 ```
 81CBF10C
 81A3900C